frdrk/ulauncher-dead-simple-convert/README.md

 ## Known limitations
 - No support for fractions.
 So can't convert for example '5/16 inches'.
-- No support for double unit converions.
+- No support for double unit conversions.
 For example '3 ft 6 in'